LawnchairLauncher/lawnicons/CONTRIBUTING.md

 8. Make sure that the build went without errors.
 Wait for a review or do a self-review.
 9. We will merge your PR, fix the little things, or leave a comment asking you to rework.

-Please keep your repository up to date, otherwise you may drag a commit history through all your PRs.
-There are 2 main ways to do this:
+Please keep your repository up to date if you plan to create more than one PR, otherwise you may drag a commit history through all your PRs.
+There are two main ways to do this:
 - Open `Terminal` on the local copy of your repository via GitHub Desktop.
 Run `git reset --hard upstream/develop`.
 Overwrite your repository with your local copy via GitHub Desktop: `Force push origin`.
 - Or delete your repository and start the contribution process from scratch.